WordPress/secure-custom-fields/docs/code-reference/Blocks/Bindings-file.md

 ### `register_binding_sources`

-Hooked to acf/init, register our binding sources.
+Hooked to scf_init, register our binding sources.

 ### `get_value`

-Handle returing the block binding value for an ACF meta value.
+Handle returning the block binding value for an ACF meta value.

 * @since ACF 6.2.8
 * @param array     $source_attrs   An array of the source attributes requested.